-Duke offers a wide range of evidence-based, comprehensive behavioral and mental health services for children, adolescents, and families.
+Duke offers a wide range of evidence-based, comprehensive behavioral and mental health services for children, adolescents, young adults, and families.
 Our highly-skilled team of psychiatrists, psychologists, social workers, and professional counselors is dedicated to providing innovative, personalized mental health care in a child- and family-centered environment.

 Duke Children's Evaluation Center